 Brought to you by the mind of Stephenie Meyer, author the ultimate expression of an abusive relationship: Twilight series, comes another story that, to my surprise, I did not hate.
 The Host is directed by Andrew Niccol (Lord of War, In Time).

 The film goes that the Earth has been invaded by alien-hosts called Souls.
-They attach to our brain stems and directly take over our brain, but sometimes, a human conscience fights back, and in this case, the human Melanie convinces her Soul, Wanderer, to escape and flee to the desert where her uncle, boyfriend, Jared, and her little brother are still live.
-At first, the humans despise her and even physically beat her, but her uncle protects her, convinced that Melanie is still alive.
-Meantime, as Wanderer, nicknamed Wanda, starts to learn about humans and even falls for a human named Ian.
-I don’t know why Stephanie Meyer loves love triangles so much.
-This one had to be the weirdest I’ve ever seen.
+They attach to our brain stems and directly take over our brain, but sometimes, a human conscience fights back, and in this case, the human Melanie (Saoirse Ronan) convinces her Soul, Wanderer, to escape and flee to the desert where her uncle, boyfriend, Jared (Max Irons), and her little brother are still live.
+A vicious Soul named Seeker (Diane Kruger) wants to find her.

 While I’ll doubt the film will win any awards, it was well made as far aesthetics, but I found the acting a bit muted.
-I don’t agree with a lot of the negativity the critics are giving it, but it wasn’t “over the top” or amazing either.
+I don’t agree with a lot of the negativity the critics are giving it, but it wasn’t “over the top” or good either.
 There’s no favorite quote this time as most of the dialogue was largely melodramatic.

 PARENTAL CONCERNS: Mild language and some sensuality.

 That is my review.
 What did you think?
 Let me know in the comments below and tell me if there’s a movie you’d like me to review.
 Check out my thoughts on The Bodyguard.
 Don’t forget to like, share, and subscribe for more posts like this one.